Skip to main content

 It can also suppress the release of gonadotropin-releasing hormone (GnRH) from the hypothalamus, which is the master signal for the entire HPG axis.
 Even on TRT, elevated cortisol can create a state of “functional testosterone resistance,” where the hormone is present but its message is being actively opposed.

-Deep, restorative sleep is the body’s primary mechanism for down-regulating the and reducing cortisol levels.
+Deep, restorative sleep is the body’s primary mechanism for down-regulating the HPA axis and reducing cortisol levels.
 During the slow-wave stages of sleep, the body undertakes critical repair processes and hormonal regulation.
 A single night of poor sleep can lead to elevated cortisol the next day, while chronic sleep deprivation can entrench a state of HPA axis dysfunction.

 Prioritizing sleep hygiene and implementing stress-reduction techniques like meditation or deep breathing can lower cortisol within days or weeks, creating a more permissive environment for testosterone to exert its beneficial effects.
 This is why individuals who improve their sleep and manage their stress often report that their TRT protocol suddenly feels more effective, with enhanced mood, energy, and recovery.